This post may include affiliate links; see our disclosure policy.

 Serve these tasty ‘shrooms as a side dish.
 Pair with fried rice and broccoli, fried eggs for breakfast, or with a stir fry.
 You can also add them to stir fries, rice bowls, and sandwiches.

 There are lots of other ways to cook up this uniquely tasty variety!
-Here are some common ways to eat King oyster mushrooms:
+Here are some common ways to eat King oyster mushrooms from a few other recipe developers from around the web:

 - Fried: Try battered and fried King oyster mushrooms.